 The financial difficulties of sellers and servicers of residential mortgage loans may be exacerbated by higher delinquencies and defaults that reduce the value of mortgage loan portfolios, requiring sellers to sell the conditional contract rights of their servicing portfolios at greater discounts to par.
 The costs of servicing an increasingly delinquent mortgage loan portfolio may increase without a corresponding increase in servicing compensation.
 For example, the suspension of collection of mortgage payments and moratoriums on foreclosure may require servicers to make more advances to mortgagors than would be typical, thus increasing their expenses, while collecting less in the way of sales and foreclosures, thus decreasing their income.
 In this situation, servicers may experience cash shortages and in turn may resort to taking loans, including loans that would otherwise be deemed risky, to fund their operations.
 Some sellers and servicers of residential mortgage loans also have been the subject of governmental investigations and litigation, many of which have the potential to adversely affect the financial condition of such sellers and servicers.
 Any regulatory oversight, proposed legislation and/or governmental intervention may have an adverse impact on sellers and servicers.
-These factors, among others, may increase the costs and expenses of sellers and servicers while at the same time decreasing servicing cash flow and loan origination revenues, and in turn may have a negative impact on the ability of sellers and servicers to perform their obligations to us with respect to the Reference Obligations, which could affect the amount and timing of principal collections on the Reference Obligations and the rate and timing of Credit Events and Modification Events (as well as the severity of losses realized with respect thereto).
+In addition, a heightened risk of cybersecurity incidents affecting servicers, and the responses of servicers to such incidents, may impede the timeliness and accuracy of ongoing reporting by servicers regarding mortgage loans, including the Reference Obligations.
+See "- Risks Associated with Mortgage Loans Generally - Potential Military Action, Wars, Terrorist Attacks, Cyberattacks and Similar Events May Adversely Affect Your Investment".
+These factors, among others, may increase the costs and expenses of sellers and servicers while at the same time decreasing servicing cash flow and loan origination revenues, and in turn may have a negative impact on the ability of sellers and servicers to perform their obligations to us with respect to the Reference Obligations and on our ability to obtain accurate mortgage loan performance reporting, which, in turn, could affect the amount and timing of principal collections on the Reference Obligations and the rate and timing of Credit Events and Modification Events (as well as the severity of losses realized with respect thereto).
 For any seller or servicer that becomes subject to a bankruptcy proceeding, we may receive lump sum settlement proceeds from the bankruptcy estate to cover all liabilities and/or contingent liabilities of such seller or servicer to us (net of, if applicable, all liabilities and/or contingent liabilities of us to such seller or servicer), a portion of which may include proceeds that relate to underwriting and origination representation and warranty breaches or servicing related breaches.
 Given the difficulty and impracticality of separately and accurately accounting for the proceeds that relate to underwriting and origination representation and warranty breaches and servicing related breaches, no portion of the settlement proceeds that we may receive will be included in the Origination Rep and Warranty/Servicing Breach Settlement Amounts or otherwise result in a Tranche Write-up Amount.
 However, if any seller or servicer becomes subject to a bankruptcy proceeding, any Reference Obligations sold or serviced by such seller or servicer that becomes a Credit Event Reference Obligation will be subjected to a non-performing loan review as described under "General Mortgage Loan Purchase and Servicing - Quality Control Process" in Appendix E.